clover/codelab-remote-pay-cloud/README.md

 ### Working with Challenges

 By using the same payment card twice in quick succession, we have triggered a `DUPLICATE_CHALLENGE`, which we'll need to resolve in the `CloverConnectorListener#onConfirmPaymentRequest` callback.
 You can read more about working with Challenges [here](https://docs.clover.com/build/working-with-challenges/).
-Let's render all possible challenges, and then give the merchant the option to approve, or reject the payment.
+Let's render all possible challenges and give the merchant the option to approve or reject the payment.

-If we're resolving the last challenge in the Challenges array, we want a merchant input of 'OK' to actually accept the Payment.
+If we're resolving the last `Challenge` in the array, we want a merchant input of 'OK' to actually accept the `Payment`.

 ```diff
     setTimeout(function() {